-Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures); Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns): Support (to pupils and school staff and to pupils who may have been harmed or abused); Working with parents (to ensure appropriate communications and actions are undertaken).

-5.4 This policy applies to all staff, volunteers, governors, and visitors to the school.
+- Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures). - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns). - Support (to pupils and school staff and to children who may have been harmed or abused). - Working with parents (to ensure appropriate communications and actions are undertaken). - 5.4 This policy applies to all staff, volunteers, governors, and visitors to the school.
 We recognise that child protection is the responsibility of all adults in school.
-We will ensure that all parents and other working partners are aware of our child protection policy by mentioning it in our school prospectus, displaying appropriate information in our reception and on the school website and by raising awareness at meetings with parents as appropriate.
+We will ensure that all parents and other working partners are aware of our Safeguarding and child protection policy by publishing it on our website, displaying appropriate information in our reception and by raising awareness at meetings with parents as appropriate.
+There is a condensed set of bullet points from our policy handed out to visitors on arrival on school site - the Safe@CIT leaflet.